Here you will find answers to the most frequently asked questions about the SBB Preview app.

 The following payment options are available to you when purchasing tickets with SBB Preview:

-Monthly invoice (only available with a login).
+Monthly invoice (only available with SwissPass login and ID check).

 Mastercard.